 Another cause of bloating is when bacteria start to live where they shouldn’t; in the small bowel.
 If you experience stress, get sick or even take antibiotics, bacteria can start to grow in the small intestine and this is called Small Intestinal Bacterial Overgrowth (SIBO).
 In SIBO the small intestine, which is supposed to be a relatively sterile environment, becomes infiltrated by bacteria that feed off the food we eat and produce gas.
 This gas then gets trapped in the intestines causing severe bloating and pain.

-Carbohydrate Intolerance Can Cause Bloat
+Carbohydrate Intolerance

 Carbohydrate intolerance or malabsorption is another common cause of bloating that often is missed.
 The two most common types are lactose intolerance and fructose intolerance.
 In those people who are deficient in these enzymes, those foods will not be broken down properly and colonic bacteria will ferment them to produce excessive gas.
 One study found that up to one third of patients with suspected IBS had fructose intolerance.

-Although the three causes mentioned are the most common, a thorough workup still needs to be done to make sure nothing more serious is going on.
+Although the three causes I mentioned are the most common, a thorough workup still needs to be done to make sure nothing more serious is going on.
 Remember, serious diseases like IBD, Celiac, and even some cancers can present with bloating as the only symptom.

+Once this is determined, then thankfully, for most people the bloating can be controlled.
 The first step is talking with your doctor to figure out which type of bloating you have:

-If You are Swallowing Air, Try THIS:
+- If You are Swallowing Air THEN try THIS: